tjdevries/tjdevries/README.md

   [source](https://github.com/nvim-telescope/telescope.nvim)
   [maintainer](https://github.com/tjdevries/config_manager), and
   [twitch streamer](https://twitch.tv/teej_dv)
-who is looking for a new (remote) job where I get the chance to make excellent software and learn new things.
+who is looking for a new (remote) job as a Senior Engineer where I get the chance to make excellent software and learn new things.